 What you need to know:

-- The five companies join MTN and Airtel which, in May, were issued with Payment Systems Operator and Payment Service Provider licenses, respectively.
+- The five companies join MTN and Airtel which, in May, were issues with Payment Systems Operator and Payment Service Provider licenses, respectively

 Bank of Uganda has licensed five more companies to conduct digital and electronic payments under the new National Payment System law.

 The five join MTN and Airtel, which were separately issued with Payment Systems Operator and Payment Service Provider licences in May.

 The National Payment System Act, implemented under the National Payment Systems Regulations, seeks to streamline operations of electronic operators.